Skip to main content Scroll Top

 At first, I’d wake up with fire in my chest: “THIS IS IT.
 From this moment on, NO MORE SUGAR.”

 It started with pure willpower, raw motivation, and unshakeable determination.
-However, it would only last 3 days—maybe 5 if I was really committed.
+However, it would only last 3 days, maybe 5 if I was really committed.
 Eventually, I’d find myself standing in front of the fridge at midnight, devouring anything sweet I could find.

-As a result, the guilt would crash over me like a wave.
-“Why am I so weak?”
+So, I changed everything external.
 New country.
 New people.
 New environment.
 New routines.

 Surely, THIS would be different, right?